aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Resident-to-staffing ratios
   - Number of staff and co-residents

 ### MEQ 3.2 When you return to the centre one week later, you find that staff have not collected any information for you.
 Discuss the factors that make it difficult for care staff to collect such information.
+(4-6 marks)

 > Structure:
 > - Staff factors